HOW TO CHOOSE THE RIGHT CAREER

 Forget about any clue.
 Think straight.
 You need an occupation that pays enough money to support the lifestyle which you personally want for yourself.
 The higher your goal and desired lifestyle, than more money you need to make.
 Sorry to disappoint you, guys, but this is a reality of this life.

 Money won’t buy you happiness but will make getting there easier.
 Orient yourself on having one job that would not require extra hours of your life spent on something trivial as delivering pizza part-time.

-My son wanted to research in the field of medicine but this kind of work requires getting the grants from the government.
-As you may assume, it is a potential problem as his job would depend whether or not his organization got the grant.
+My son wanted to research in the field of medicine but this kind of work requires getting grants from the government.
+As you may assume, it is a potential problem as his job would depend on whether or not his organization got the grant.
 Getting to know the profession that is looking attractive requires some due diligence.
 Spend some time and learn as much as you can.

-By the way, I just faced with the fact that the average handyman makes $65/hr.
+By the way, I was just faced with the fact that the average handyman makes $65/hr.
 Yes, without any degree!
 Just for having very good hands-on skills.